HUNDING'S SAGA - 24: HOLMGARD BOUND, A Chance Meeting, And A Twist Of Fate For Hunding

 'It was nothing, really', Hunding smiled, lying through his teeth.
 He did not want to be taken back in chains.
 'I was asked to hand something to the Imperator from the prince.
 As it was well-wrapped and bound we were unaware of what it was.
 And as Basil did not take it amiss, I guessed it to be a welcome gift.
 That is all I know.
 I wish you well on your way'.

-Palnatoki stepped back over the ships' sides onto his own vessel and oarsmen pushed away.
-With a cheery wave and laud laughter from both crews, they took their farewells.
+Whether he believed Hunding or not, he said nothing and Palnatoki stepped back over the ships' sides onto his own vessel.
+His oarsmen pushed away.
+With a cheery wave and loud laughter from both crews, they took their farewells.

 'What now, that we need no longer pass through Holmgard?'
 Aesc thought, out aloud.